akashrajkn/waffles-and-posteriors/README.md

 ```
 To specify the prior distribution, modify PARAMS in `constants.py`.
 Available options are `['standard_normal', 'log_uniform', 'standard_cauchy', 'standard_gumbel', 'uniform']` (`gaussian_mixture` support will be added soon.)

+**Dependencies**: The code requires tensorflow.
+We have created a `environment.yml` file with the (working) package versions.
+It can be installed using conda.

 ### Experiments

 ### Results